Pratikshinde55/MySQL-Basics/README.md

 - MySQL Workbench open
 ![MySQL-Workbench](https://github.com/user-attachments/assets/052d7a48-dc2d-4ee9-b57c-797f7bd26b4d)

-- Go to "+" button to add new user 'MySQL Connection'
+- Go to "+" button to add new user 'MySQL Connection' then fill info, then Test connection and fill password that was created during Installation:
 ![MySQL-Add-pratik-connection](https://github.com/user-attachments/assets/25429486-122b-46e8-9254-4fa49c82021e)

 - we see our pratik user created and click on that we land on Client Workbench: